 - Though gluten is widespread throughout the food supply, there are plenty of gluten-free foods available that can make switching to a gluten-free diet simple.

-- If following a gluten-free diet, be sure to include many other nutrient-dense gluten-free foods to help meet your nutritional needs.
+- If following a gluten-free diet, be sure to include many nutrient-dense gluten-free foods to help meet your nutritional needs.